matthewteeter/PayScePowerBill/README.md

 ## Click-Ops Payment Process
 For the past 10 years, the payment site required typing various credit card details each time manually, clicking through many screens, etc.
 This was addressed in November 2023, finally allowing saved payment cards.
-Still, the need to automate logging in, clicking through screens etc is still there to approach an autopay-like convenience.
+Still, to approach autopay-like convenience, we'd need to automate logging in, clicking through screens, etc. This program automates all that, allowing bill payment to be automated.

 ## Solution
-This program automates a browser to go to SCE's website and pay the bill using a pre-saved credit card.
+This program controls a browser, navigates through SCE's website, and pays your bill using the first pre-saved credit card.
 If running locally, it automates a browser and you can see what it's doing.
 If running in Docker, it operates headlessly.
 Schedule this program to run once a month (or more often, as it does nothing if 0 balance due), using Task Scheduler, cron, K8s CronJobs, etc.
 Pass it parameters via command line, environment variable, or config file.

 ### Features
 * Optionally integrates with HCP Vault Secrets, a free SaaS secrets vault
 * Configurable value to only pay bill if cash back would outweigh the credit card fee
-* Runs as a native executable on Windows, Mac, Linux, or as a Docker container on Linux (235MB image)
+* Runs as a native executable (requires .NET runtime) on Windows, Mac, Linux, or as a Docker container on Linux (235MB image)

 ## Usage
 See the appsettings.json file for the settings which can be configured.